Guseyn/cutie-oauth/README.md

 # cutie-oauth
-Cutie extension for authentication and authorization in different platforms or systems (Google, GitHub, etc.)
+Cutie extension for authentication and authorization in different platforms and systems (Google, GitHub, etc.)